Differential operators on quantized flag manifolds at roots of unity II: Introduction

 between derived categories.
 It is natural in view of \cite{BMR} to conjecture that \eqref{eq:RGamma0} gives an equivalence if $t$ is regular.
 By imitating the argument of \cite{BMR} we can show that this is true if we have

 However, we do not know how to prove \eqref{eq:RGammaD} at present, and hence we can only state it as a conjecture.
 We have also a stronger conjecture

 which is the analogue of \eqref{eq:RGammaD} regarding the adjoint finite parts $({\DD}_{\CB_\zeta})_f$, $U_{\zeta,f}$ of ${\DD}_{\CB_\zeta}$, $U_\zeta$, respectively.
 We will give a reformulation of \eqref{eq:RGammaDf} in terms of the induction functor (see Conjecture \ref{conj3} below).
-It turns out that \eqref{eq:RGammaDf} is equivalent to an assertion in Backelin-Kremnizer \cite{BK2} stated to be true except for finitely many $\ell$'s.
+It turns out that \eqref{eq:RGammaDf} is equivalent to some assertions in Backelin-Kremnizer \cite{BK1}, \cite{BK2} stated to be true under certain conditions on $\ell$ (see Remark \ref{rem:BK} below).

 It is also an interesting problem to find a formulation which works even in the case when the parameter $t\in H$ is singular.
 In the case of Lie algebras in positive characteristics Bezrukavnikov-Mirkovi\'{c}-Rumynin \cite{BMR2} have succeeded in giving a more general framework, which works even for singular parameter, using partial flag manifolds (quotients of $G$ by parabolic subgroups).
 In their case the parameter space is $\Gh^*$, and one can associate for each $h\in \Gh^*$ a parabolic subgroup whose Levi subgroup is the centralizer of $h$; however, in our case the centralizer of $t\in H$ is not necessarily a Levi subgroup of a parabolic subgroup, and hence the method in \cite{BMR2} cannot be directly applied to our case.